Silver Price continued to rise to its highest level

 How to Trade the Gold-Silver Ratio:

 Trading using Gold-Silver Ratio is quite simple, there may be times when the ratio reaches historic extremes and lows.
 When it is near these points, a reversal of the ratio is at risk.
-For example, when the gold-silver ratio reaches for historical highs (from 80 to 100) the idea is that the price of gold is expensive relative to the price of silver.
-When the gold-silver ratio reaches for historical lows (from 60 to 40) gold is seen as cheaper relative to silver.
+For example, when the gold-silver ratio reaches historical highs (from 80 to 100) the idea is that the price of gold is expensive relative to the price of silver.
+When the gold-silver ratio reaches historical lows (from 60 to 40) gold is seen as cheaper relative to silver.

 The Gold-Silver ratio chart shows times when the ratio was at all-time highs- red circles and all-time lows-blue circles.

 Traders can use the table below as a guide to trade the metals when the gold-silver ratio at risk for a reversal: